 - Use cases: Edge Secure Network is great for protecting privacy on public networks, avoiding certain types of tracking, and adding a layer of encryption in transit.
 True geo-spoofing for content access requires a VPN with location servers.

-Why you might want Edge Secure Network and its limits
+Why you might want Edge Secure Network and its limits How to cancel and refund your nordvpn subscription a complete guide 2026

 - Pros: